juristr/juristr.github.com/_drafts/getting-started-with-the-nextgen-js.md

   Try it out yourself: <a href="https://jsbin.com/megotu/3/edit?js,console" target="blank">click here</a>
 </p>

-Having this, and with a bit of recursion, a sum function could be defined like this:
+Having this, and with a bit of recursion, a sum function could be defined like..

 ```javascript
 function sum(numbers){